IBMStreams/endpoint-monitor/README.md

  * `https://buses-em.myproject.svc:8443/transit/ports/info`for a job named `transit`:
  * `https://buses-em.myproject.svc:8443/streams/jobs/7/ports/info` for job 7 without an explicitly set job name:
  * `https://buses-em.myproject.svc:8443/transit/buses/locations/inject` for an injection endpoint with context `buses`, name `locations` in in job named `transit`.

+To acces the service from the outside, use the genereated hostname of the route.

 ## Swagger - EXPERIMENTAL